Leoneldev532/smad-front-end/README.md

 - **Additional Email Integrations**: Support for more email service providers like Mailchimp, SendGrid, and ConvertKit.
 - **Advanced Analytics**: Enhanced reporting with conversion rates, user behavior tracking, and predictive analytics.
 - **A/B Testing**: Test different form designs and messaging to optimize conversion rates.
-- **API Access**: Provide a REST API for developers to integrate Smad programmatically.
 - **Mobile Application**: Native mobile apps for iOS and Android to manage waitlists on the go.
 - **Automation Features**: Auto-responders, drip email campaigns, and triggered notifications.
 - **Enhanced Customization**: More themes, fonts, animations, and branding options.